Content

 Common Pitfalls in Merging QUERY with Other Functions (and How to Avoid Them)

-When merging QUERY with other functions in Google Sheets, there are a few potential problems to be aware of.
-Let's take a look at them and find solutions on how to avoid these issues:
+Let’s take a look at them and find solutions on how to avoid these issues:

 Pitfall #1: Direct-Combination Limitation

-⚠️ Issue: The problem occurs when you try to directly use CONCATENATE within a QUERY function or vice versa.
+⚠️ Issue: The problem occurs when you try to directly use the CONCATENATE function within a QUERY function or vice versa.
 This doesn't work as it should because the QUERY function doesn't naturally support text concatenation as part of its query language.

 ✅ Solution: Use ARRAYFORMULA with JOIN or TEXTJOIN.
 This combo lets you merge text directly from a QUERY operation.